Hiroshima Peace Memorial Park

 Peace Memorial Ceremony (6th)

 The city of Hiroshima holds this event to remember the victims of the atomic bomb attack and to pray for world peace in the future.
-At 8:15 am (time when the bomb exploded) the Peace Bell is rung and for 1min the life stands still in Hiroshima.
-During the day there are more ceremonies held and visitors from overseas can get explanations by the helpful staff.
+At 8:15 am (the time when the bomb exploded) the Peace Bell is rung and for 1min life stands still in Hiroshima.
+During the day there are more ceremonies held and visitors from overseas can get explanations from the helpful staff.

 Where to stay in Hiroshima?